vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ### Investigate incidents and alerts

 Manage and investigate security incidents in a single location and from a single queue in the Defender portal.
-The Alerts queue shows current security alerts across the portal.
+The **Incidents** and **Alerts** queues shows current security incidents and alerts across your services.

 :::image type="content" source="./media/overview-defender-portal/incidents-page.png" alt-text="Screenshot of the Incidents page in the Microsoft Defender portal" lightbox="./media/overview-defender-portal/incidents-page.png":::

 **Feature** | **Details**
 --- | ---
-**Incidents** | On the Incidents dashboard, review a list of the latest incidents and prioritize those marked as high severity.
-An incident groups correlated alerts and associated data that makes up an attack.
+**Incidents** | On the **Incidents** dashboard, review a list of the latest incidents and prioritize those marked as high severity.
+Each incident groups correlated alerts and associated data that makes up an attack.
 Drill down in an incident to get a full attack story, including information about associated alerts, devices, users, investigations, and evidence.
-**Alerts** | In the Alerts dashboard, review alerts.
+**Alerts** | In the **Alerts** dashboard, review alerts.
 Alerts are signals issued by portal services in response to threat detection activity.<br/><br/> The unified alerts queue displays new and in progress alerts from the last seven days, with the most recent alerts at the top.
 Filter on alerts to investigate as needed.

 For more information, see [Incidents and alerts in the Microsoft Defender portal](/defender-xdr/incidents-overview).

 ### Hunt for threats

-Hunting allows you to proactively inspect security events and data to locate known and potential threats.
+The **Hunting** area allows you to proactively inspect security events and data to locate known and potential threats.

 :::image type="content" source="./media/overview-defender-portal/advanced-hunting-page.png" alt-text="Screenshot of the Advanted Hunting page in the Microsoft Defender portal" lightbox="./media/overview-defender-portal/advanced-hunting-page.png":::

 **Feature** | **Details**
 --- | ---
 **Advanced hunting** | Explore and query up to 30 days of raw data.
-You can query using a guided query tool, use sample queries, or use KQL to build your own queries
+You can query using a guided query tool, use sample queries, or use [Kusto Query Language (KQL)](/kusto/query/?view=microsoft-sentinel) to build your own queries.
 **Custom detection rules** | Create custom detection rules to proactively monitor and respond to events and system states.
 Use custom detection rules to trigger security alerts or automatic response actions.

 For more information, see [Proactively hunt for threats with advanced hunting](/defender-xdr/advanced-hunting-overview) and [Custom detections overview](/defender-xdr/custom-detections-overview).

 ### Review pending threat remediations

 Threat protection activity results in actions to remediate threats.
 Actions can be automated or manual.
-Actions that need approval or manual intervention are available in the Action center.
+Actions that need approval or manual intervention are available in the **Action center**.

 :::image type="content" source="./media/overview-defender-portal/action-center-page.png" alt-text="Screenshot of the Action Center page in the Microsoft Defender portal" lightbox="./media/overview-defender-portal/action-center-page.png":::